mebjas/mebjas.github.io/_posts/2022-04-10-write-fast-and-maintainable-code-with-halide-part-2.md

   </div>
 </div>

-I explianed:
+I explained:
 -    What is Halide?
--    Need for Halide?
+-    What is the need for Halide?
--    How Halide addresses this!
+-    How Halide addresses the need.

 In this article I'll dig deeper and share some general concepts in Halide - key data types and different schedule primitives.
 For different schedule primitives - example of generated code and demo of code execution is included.